 Baja took this to a whole new level by making the entire peninsula (Baja North and Baja South) a free zone.
 Technically, until and unless something changes, you can move freely about Baja as a tourist with little regard for vehicle permits.
 You still need an FFM.
 You can get one of those online here.

 Puerto Penasco – Rocky Point – Sonora – Free Zone

 The northwest portion of Sonora is also Free zone, well beyond the 20 miles.
 The official marker is the Mexican Federal Highway 15 and the 2 Highways

-You do not need the TIP in the free zone but if you travel beyond, you might need one.
+No, you do not need the TIP (Temporary Import Permit) for your vehicle in the free zone.
+But, if you travel beyond, you might need one.